Someone1206/kernel-tutorial/tutorial-parts/1-grub.md

 # Tooling

 We'll need two bits of software installed to proceed.
 I got them installed using homebrew.
+If on Windows, use [WSL](#wsl).

     brew install qemu
     brew install xorriso